-Staff, faculty, students and administrators are invited to a free-flowing conversation about the Tim Wise lecture, Tuesday discussions or any reflections on the All College Day theme, Race, Privilege and Power.
+Staff, faculty, students and administrators are invited to a free-flowing conversation about the All College Day theme, (un) silencing voices.
 We serve the soup; you bring the substance—ideas, thoughts and reflections.
 The atmosphere will be relaxed, so stay as long as you can.

 For more information, contact the Campus Life Office at ext.
 5426 or firstname.lastname@example.org